Calls for change to pregnancy scans that would ‘save lives’

 The study discovered babies born to women who received a third ultrasound were 16 per cent less likely to be taken into a neonatal unit.
 While mothers given a third scan were also less likely to have to undergo an emergency caesarean.

-Roughly four per cent of babies are in a breech position at the pregnancy’s end - this involves a baby having their feet or bottom first which places them at greater risk of having to go into a neonatal unit, or obtaining a brain injury due to a lack of oxygen, or even dying in the worst cases.
+Roughly four per cent of babies are in a breech position at the pregnancy’s end - this involves a baby having their feet or bottom first, which places them at greater risk of having to go into a neonatal unit, or obtaining a brain injury due to a lack of oxygen, or even dying in the worst cases.

 While pregnant women are provided with routine scans at 12 and 20 weeks at the moment, they are not given a third routine scan unless it is known they are at risk of a complicated pregnancy.